magodo/magodo.github.io-old/_posts/2017-10-25-computer-network-sum.md

     A single **parity bit** is appended to the sent data.

     If one block only has one parity bit, and there is long burst error garbling the block, then the probability of detecting the error is only 50%.
-We can regard each block to be a n\*k rectangle, then we can either append one parity bit for each row (i.e. up to k bit errors) or *interleave* the parity bit for each column.
+We can regard each block to be a nxk rectangle, then we can either append one parity bit for each row (i.e. up to k bit errors) or *interleave* the parity bit for each column.
 In this case, we can improve the detection rate in long burst case (but still error-prone)..

 2. Checksums